Forbid

 Jubilees 25:11-22

-And she kissed him, and said to him; “May the Lord of the world love you as the heart of your mother and her affection rejoice in you and bless you.’
+She kissed Jacob and said, “May the Lord of the world love you, just as your mother’s heart loves you.
+May my love rejoice in you and bless you.”

 Resolution